Multilevel Monte Carlo methods for the approximation of invariant measures of stochastic differential equations: Examples of suitable methods

 \section{Examples of suitable methods}

 In this section we present two (out of many) numerical schemes that fulfil the conditions of Theorem \ref{th:convergence}.
-In particular, we need to verify that our scheme is $L^2$ regular in time, it has bounded numerical moments as in $\textbf{H0}$ and finally that it satisfies the one-step error estimates \eqref{eq:weak}-\eqref{eq:strong}.
+In particular, we need to verify that our scheme is $L^2$-regular in time, it has bounded numerical moments as in $\textbf{H0}$ and finally that it satisfies the one-step error estimates \eqref{eq:weak}-\eqref{eq:strong}.
+Note that for both methods discussed in this section we verify condition \eqref{e:conditionZn} with $h^2$ instead of $h$.
+However, since in \eqref{e:conditionZn} we consider $h \in (0,1)$, both \eqref{e:Euler:condZn} and \eqref{e:implicit:condZn} imply \eqref{e:conditionZn}.